 Animal officers can minimize risk of animal larceny by encouraging permanent identification of animals, spaying and neutering and education and enforcement of confinement or leash laws.

-Types of damage that can occur during animal larceny:
+Victims of animal larceny crimes can also suffer other damages.
+Types of damage that can occur during the act of animal larceny:

 Barns, other structures